 "We are now able to see how long people are waiting in line and how many customers funnel through in a given amount of time," said Nicole Brandt, store operations trainer for Honolulu-based Times Supermarkets, a true[BX] customer.
 "This is a customer pain point that we need to be aware of, and the report allows us to see this."

 Prism Intelligence platform hosts MSP customers

 ISecretShop debuted in 2010 as a mobile-only platform for mystery shopping.
 Since then, the cloud-based mystery shopping platform underpinning iSecretShop rebranded as Prism Intelligence, but the shopper-facing client name iSecretShop stuck, said Andrew Walker, COO at Prism Intelligence.

 Prism offers its customers prebuilt reports and dashboard views, including top- and bottom-performer reports and views showing how different locations performed against common metrics.
 Shop reports can include a combination of multiple-choice questions, comments, photos and audio files.

 The data visualization offers longer-term trends views, too.
 In addition to traditional, in-person visits to client stores, businesses can opt for "phone shops," in which mystery shoppers can evaluate call center agents' customer service skills, and "competitor shops" to see how their company measures up against its rivals.

 "Having [the data] all on one dashboard is very nice.
 It brings cohesion and cuts down on some of the workload," Brandt said.

-Like true[BX], 360 Intel, too, recently rebranded.
-Each company's core deliverable is mystery shopping, but the shift shows they are now also adding other CX management capabilities.
+Like true[BX], 360 Intel rebranded, too.
+Each company's core deliverable is mystery shopping, but the shift shows the addition of other customer experience management capabilities.